ssilverman/QNEthernet/README.md

   Note that this is actually defined in the "Arduino WiFi" and Teensy "UDP" APIs and not in the main "Arduino Ethernet" API.\
   See: https://www.arduino.cc/reference/en/libraries/wifi/wifiudp.flush/
-* The system starts with the Teensy's actual MAC address.
-If you want to use that address with the deprecated API, you can collect it with `Ethernet.macAddress(mac)` and then pass it to one of the deprecated `begin(...)` functions.
+* The system starts with the Teensy's actual MAC address or some default MAC address on other boards.
+If you want to use that address with the MAC-taking API, you can collect it with `Ethernet.macAddress(mac)` and then pass it to one of the MAC-taking `begin(...)` functions.
 * All classes and objects are in the `qindesign::network` namespace.
 This means you'll need to fully qualify any types.
 To avoid this, you could utilize a `using` directive: